 The Education Resources Information Center (ERIC) is an internet-based digital library of education research and information sponsored by the Institute of Education Sciences (IES) of the U.S. Department of Education.
 ERIC provides access to bibliographic records of journal and non-journal literature from 1966 to the present.

-Jeffrey Bland’s Functional Medicine Update Database features access to the entire archive of FMU MP3 audio files, which dates to 1997.
+Jeffrey Bland’s Functional Medicine Update Database features access to the entire archive of FMU MP3 audio files, which dates from 1997-2016.
 Users may search for, download and save files for use on mobile devices.
-In addition to the MP3 archive, a searchable transcript database, also dating back to 1997, is included.
+In addition to the MP3 archive, a searchable transcript database is included.

 Google Scholar provides a simple way to broadly search for scholarly literature.
 If you have a Google account, set your Google Scholar library “preference” to the University of Western States to be able to see W. A. Budden Library holdings and automatically link to the full text.
 Off campus, you will authenticate using your campus sign-on before accessing the full text.
 On campus, IP authentication will link Google Scholar search results to library subscriptions.